skolix15/Messenger_Automation/README.md

 More details:

+- In lines 6 the user needs to insert the browser's driver path.

 - In lines 9-11 the user needs to insert his/her credentials.

 - In line 39 the user needs to write the name of the contact that he or she wants to send a message.